mossaiby/femto/README.md

 Femto is a modern, statically typed, compiled systems programming language designed for deterministic performance, high safety guarantees, and low-level control without runtime overhead.

-This repository contains the language specification and the reference compiler implementation written in ISO C++26 targeting x86-64 Linux (NASM/libc).
+This repository contains the language specification, the standard library, and the reference compiler implementation written in ISO C++20 targeting x86-64 Linux (NASM/libc/System V AMD64 ABI).

 ---